-The penalty of one calendar year may be reduced to suspension from 50 percent of all scheduled contests in all fall, winter and spring sports, and 50 percent of an entire season in co-curricular activities if the following conditions are fulfilled:
+The penalty of one calendar year may be reduced to 50 percent if the following two (2) conditions are met:

-- A. The student and parents request, in writing, within five school days of the violation ruling, that they wish to avail themselves of the "service learning" option. - B. The student successfully completes a "service learning" component managed by the student assistance team at St. Charles East/North High School. - C. At the participant's expense, the student successfully completes a school recognized substance abuse or other recognized program approved by St. Charles East/North High School.
+- 1. The student and parents request, within 5 school days of the violation ruling, that they wish to avail themselves of the school approved program option. - 2.
+The student successfully completes the school approved program.